stackbuilders/tutorials/tutorials/haskell/haskell-time-tutorial/tutorial.md

 dateToHoliday 12 25  = "HO HO HO Merry Christmas"
 ```

-is not as straightforward and readable as the function that was presented in the
+Is not as straightforward and readable as the function that was presented in the
 previous code sample.

 It has not being mentioned yet, but the patterns that were built previously, are